 SC’s divorce laws can be confusing, and there are plenty of myths out there that could negatively impact your case.

-If you are considering separation or divorce in SC, contact an experienced divorce attorney immediately to find out what your options are.
+If you are considering separation or divorce in SC, contact an experienced Summerville divorce attorney immediately to determine your options.